BlackBladeDesign/NodeMaster/README.md

 - In Blender, navigate to add-ons via Edit>Preferences>Addons.
 - Click install in the top right of the Preferences addon window, and select the downloaded .ZIP file.
 - Use the Checkbox once installed to enable or disable the addon.
+- Find the NodeMaster panel in the Shader Node Editor, under the options panel listed as a new tab.
 If any issues persist, please create an issue referencing the bug and how to reproduce via: https://github.com/BlackBladeDesign/NodeMaster---Blender-node-tree-automation-addon/issues

 **How to use:**